kineticadb/examples/README.md

 ### Other languages

 Kinetica provides [APIs](https://docs.kinetica.com/7.1/api/) across different languages (Python, JavaScript, Java etc.) that can be used to connect to and query a Kinetica database server using a third party client.
+The language specific instructions are included with each example.

 # Install Kinetica
 The easiest way to get started is with the free developer edition of Kinetica.